MaikEight/ExaltAccountManager/README.md

 Version-Tests and feedback are important aswell, if you have a minute to write me your thought about EAM and how it could be improved, please do.

 If you want, you can donate a buck or two, any money donated will be re-invested into this project.

-#### Purchases
+Purchases:
 - The awesome, custom made application-logo.
 - Okta - the mascot; and all his variations.
 - The domain exalt-account-manager.eu.
 - The domain ExaltAccountManager.com.
-- A VPS to host the "Analytics"- and "General Services"-API aswell as other EAM-services.
+- A VPS to host the "Analytics"- and "General Services"-API aswell as potential other EAM-services.
 - 3x Open Source Code Signing Certificate to ensure authenticity and integrity of the software.
-- 1x 1 year Apple Developer Membership to sign and notarize MacOS build.
 - Webhosting for the [website](https://ExaltAccountManager.com).

 <b>Any help is greatly appreciated</b> 🍻

 <a href="https://ko-fi.com/maik8">
   <img
-    height='48'
+    height="48"
     src="https://storage.ko-fi.com/cdn/brandasset/kofi_bg_tag_dark.png"
-    alt="Ko-Fi"
-  />
+    alt="Ko-Fi" />
 </a>
 <a href="https://www.buymeacoffee.com/Maik8">
   <img
-    height='48'
+    height="48"
     src="https://i.imgur.com/tAUkwTQ.png"
-    alt="Ko-Fi"
-  />
+    alt="Buy Me a Coffee" />
 </a>

 ## Credits 💚